krzysiekherod/madagascar/diving-plan.md

 2. See the sapphire mining town - Ilakaka (p.77)
 3. Spend the night at Chez Alice (p.76)

-## Saturday, 1st - Tulear
+## Saturday, 1st - Fianarantsoa

-1. Get to Tulear (p.79)
+1. Get to Fianarantsoa (p.60)
-2. Spend the night in Tulear
+2. Spend the night in Fianarantsoa

-## Sunday, 2nd - Salary
+## Sunday, 2nd - Antsirabe

-1. Get to Ifaty / Mangily (p.84)
+1. Get to Antsirabe (Ar 14.000, 6 hours, p.64)
-2. Figure out a way to get to Salary (p.87)
+2. Spend the night in Antsirabe

-## Monday, 3rd - Andavadoaka
+## Monday, 3rd - Miandrivazo

-1. Pirogue ride from Salary to Andavadoaka (5-8 hours, Ar 60.000, p.88)
+1. Get to Miandrivazo (Ar 10.000, 6 hours, p.108)
-2. Book the diving
+2. Spend the night in Miandrivazo

+## Plan A: 4-6th: Tsiribihina river boat trip (p.110)

+## (Plan B) Tuesday, 4th - Belo-sur-Mer

+1. Get to Morondava (Ar 20.000, 6 hours, p.108)
+2. Get to Belo-sur-Mer (2,5h by motor boat, p.119, optimistic version)
-3. Spend the night at Andavadoaka
+3. Spend the night in Belo-sur-Mer (p.117)

-## Tuesday - Wednesday, 4-5th - Andavadoaka
+## (Plan B) Wednesday-Thursday, 5-6th - Belo-sur-Mer

 Mallorking!
+Diving, snorkeling, sailing, beach chillaxing.

+## Friday, 7th - Morondava

+1. See the Allee des Baobabs (p.117)
+2. Get to Morondava
+3. Spend the night in Morondava (p.113)

-## Thursday, 6th -
+## Saturday, 8th - Antananarivo

+1. Get to Antananarivo (Ar 45.000, 15 hours, p.116)
+2. Get to the airport

+## Sunday, 9th

+1. Fly away!